mikanbako/Ant-Jlint-Task/README.txt

     * Java Runtime Environment 1.6 or above.
     * Ant 1.7 or above.

-Usage:
+Usage :

-1. Add jlint_task-xxx.jar to classpath.
+1. Add jlint_task-xxx.jar to classpath of Ant.

 2. Write taskdef tag to your build.xml by the below.